emper0r/IVAO-status/README.rst

 ==============
 - rowinggolfer at #pyqt in irc.freenode.net
-  (for show me how Qt works with VERY cool examples :-) ),
+  (for show me how Qt works with VERY cool examples :-) ), and other friends at #pyqt in irc.freenode.net to help me sometimes too.

-- htoothrot at #pyqt in irc.freenode.net to help me sometimes too, and
+- All friends of #pyar in irc.freenode.net as facundobatista and many others :)

 - Arnd Wippermann to help me at OpenLayers-list for show me how javascript works and Google Layer with OpenStreetMap

 - And all my friends for testing my hobbie and push me to become this for a better app.